The unbreakable battery that already operated under extreme conditions now adds unprecedented safety capabilities.

-Led by Konstantinos Gerasopoulos of APL’s Research and Exploratory Development Department (REDD), the team also includes lead author Spencer Langevin, Bing Tan, Adam Freeman, Jarod Gagnon, Christopher Hoffman Jr., Matthew Logan and Jeff Maranchi (all of REDD).
-The research was published in the journal Chemical Communications on October 14, 2019.
+Led by Konstantinos Gerasopoulos of APL’s Research and Exploratory Development Department (REDD), the team also includes lead author Spencer Langevin, Bing Tan, Adam Freeman, Jarod Gagnon, Christopher Hoffman Jr., Matthew Logan, and Jeff Maranchi (all of REDD).
+The research was published on October 14, 2019, in the journal Chemical Communications.

 “Li-ion batteries are already a constant presence in our daily lives, from our phones to our cars, and continuing to improve their safety is paramount to further advancing energy storage technology,” said Gerasopoulos, senior research scientist and principal investigator at APL.
 “Li-ion battery form factors have not changed much since their commercialization in the early 1990s; we still use the same cylindrical or prismatic cell types.
 The liquid electrolyte and required hermetic packaging have a lot to do with that.